 - 1. Start your WEB browser. - 2.
-In the Address box, enter "HTTP://" and the current IP Address of the Wireless ADSL Modem, as in this example, which uses the Wireless ADSL Modem's default IP Address: HTTP://192.168.0.1 - 3.
-When prompted for the User name and Password, enter admin for the user name, and the current password, as set on the password screen.
-(The password is the same regardless of the mode.)
+In the Address box, enter "HTTP://" and the current IP Address of the Wireless ADSL Modem, as in this example, which uses the Wireless ADSL Modem's default IP Address: HTTP://192.168.10.1 - 3.
+When prompted for the User name and Password, enter admin for the user name, and password for the password.
+(The password is the same regardless of the mode setting.)